Future Nostalgia: Critical reception

-Future Nostalgia received widespread acclaim from critics.
+Future Nostalgia received universal acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from professional publications, the album has an average score of 88, based on 19 reviews.
 Aggregator AnyDecentMusic? gave it 8.5 out of 10, based on their assessment of the critical consensus.
 According to Metacritic, Future Nostalgia is the 15th most acclaimed album released in 2020.

 Writing for NME, Rhian Daly wrote that "Future Nostalgia is a bright, bold collection of pop majesty to dance away your anxieties to... if only for a little while".
 Chris Taylor of The Line of Best Fit praised Lipa's direction for the album, saying "Future Nostalgia is an artist in total control.
 It's built on such an addictive carefree spirit that it's hard not to let loose and go with it.
 The greatest pop star of this generation?
 That's for you to decide.
 But Future Nostalgia makes a very convincing argument that Dua Lipa just might be".
 Chris Willman of Variety praised the album's musical direction, writing "after calling it a great disco record, we might also call Future Nostalgia a great MTV-era album that just happens to be not of the MTV era".
 Writing for Rolling Stone, Brittany Spanos also praised the album's musical direction, writing "Future Nostalgia is a breathtakingly fun, cohesive and ambitious attempt to find a place for disco in 2020".

 Writing for DIY, Elly Watson wrote "this album has proved: Dua will be going down in pop history as one of the best".
 Laura Snapes of The Guardian complimented Lipa's choice of songs, writing "The 11-track Future Nostalgia offers neither features nor filler, and makes a strident case for Lipa as a pop visionary, not a vessel".
 Michael Cragg of Crack summarised the album as "packed with full-throttle choruses, supple melodies and lashings of attitude, Future Nostalgia is a neon-hued sound of one of the world's biggest pop stars smashing it out of the park".
 Similarly, Craig Jenkins of Vulture commended the "sturdy" songs, also writing that Minogue and Madonna are their "predecessors" sonically.
 Jenkins concluded that Lipa has "only scratched the surface of what she's capable of".

-In his Substack-published "Consumer Guide" column, Robert Christgau gave the album a three-star honorable mention and called it an "Olivia Newton-John tribute as dance smash as what-me-despair placebo, that deserves props for adding two keepers to that canon", namely the title track and "Good in Bed".
+In his "Consumer Guide" column, Robert Christgau gave the album a three-star honorable mention and called it an "Olivia Newton-John tribute as dance smash as what-me-despair placebo, that deserves props for adding two keepers to that canon", namely the title track and "Good in Bed".